 Explore how much the world has changed since you were born

 Is life getting better or worse?
 Watching the news, it’s easy to become pessimistic.
 But don’t forget that reporting is often selective.
 Bad news leads to higher ratings, while good news is seldom covered.
 So, what is the real state of humanity?
-Consider the changes that have occurred in the world over the last half-century.
+Consider the changes that have occurred in the world since the end of World War II.

-The length of schooling that a person could typically expect to receive was 4.15 years.
-In 2016, it was 8.71 years – a 110 percent increase.
+- In 1950, the length of schooling that a person could typically expect to receive was 2.59 years.
+In 2017, it was 8 years.
+That’s a 209 percent increase.

 Those are global improvements.
 What about life in your country?
 See the changes that have happened in your lifetime, and share the results with your family and friends – just enter the country and year of your birth.